evgdgl/notifi_service/README.md

 This project is API for sending notifications via http.

-The project was created as a test task.
+The project was created as a test task not for production.

 ## How this is working?